-Ms. Lindsay Pohlen, Clinic Director joined our department full-time in the fall of 2023, having previously taught online coursework in typical communication development through the department for five semesters.
-She earned her bachelor's degree in Speech/Language/Hearing Sciences from Minnesota State University Moorhead and her master's degree in Communication Sciences and Disorders from the University of Wisconsin - Eau Claire.
+Ms. Lindsay Pohlen, Clinic Director, joined our department full-time in the fall of 2023, having previously doing some adjunct work online.
+She earned her bachelor's degree in Speech/Language/Hearing Sciences from Minnesota State University Moorhead and her master's degree in communication sciences and Disorders from the University of Wisconsin - Eau Claire.
 She worked as a pediatric speech-language pathologist at S.P.O.T.S.
-House, the outpatient clinic at St. Joseph's Hospital in Chippewa Falls, Wisconsin; during her time at S.P.O.T.S.
+House, a pediatric outpatient clinic in Chippewa Falls, Wisconsin; during her time at S.P.O.T.S.
 House, she also provided speech and language services through the Eau Claire County and Chippewa County Birth-to-Three programs.
-Ms. Pohlen then transitioned to working as a school-based speech-language pathologist, initially employed by CESA 10 and serving the Gilman School District and most recently being employed in the Chippewa Falls Area Unified School District.
+Ms. Pohlen then transitioned to working as a school-based speech-language pathologist, initially employed by CESA 10 and serving the Gilman School District and most recently employed in the Chippewa Falls Area Unified School District.
 She has a wide range of experience working with children from various backgrounds and who have a variety of communication needs.
-During her time as a pediatric speech-language pathologist, Ms. Pohlen regularly hosted pre-externship and externship students from UW-Eau Claire, leading to a special interest in mentoring student clinicians.
-Her other areas of interest include facilitating language in young children, treatment of speech sound disorders, and implementation of service delivery models.
-Ms. Pohlen teaches undergraduate coursework in facilitating communication and clinical methods and graduate coursework in child methods and clinic topics; she provides clinical supervision in addition to running the Center for Communication Disorders (CCD), the on-campus speech/language clinic, and placing students in their off-site clinical experiences.
+During her time as a pediatric speech-language pathologist, Ms. Pohlen regularly hosted pre-externship and externship students from UWEC, leading to a special interest in mentoring student clinicians.
+Her other areas of interest include intervention with young children, treatment of speech sound disorders, and implementation of service delivery models.
+Ms. Pohlen teaches undergraduate coursework in facilitating communication and clinical methods and graduate coursework in school SLP methodology; she provides clinical supervision at the UWEC Speech and Language Clinic also serving as the clinic director; additionally, Ms. Pohlen places students in their off-site school experiences.

-Ms. Laura Prince is a Clinical Instructor who joined the CSD department in January of 2021.
+Ms. Laura Prince is a Clinical Instructor who joined the department in January of 2021.
 She completed her bachelor's and master's degrees at UWEC and has been working in the field since 2014.
 Ms. Prince's career experience is in adult rehabilitation in a variety of settings including home health, inpatient, outpatient, skilled nursing, and teletherapy.
-She continues to provide speech-language pathology services on an as-needed basis at a local hospital.
-Ms. Prince's areas of interest include voice, gender-affirming voice and communication, dysphagia, aphasia, and cognitive-communication.
+She continues to provide speech-language pathology services on an asneeded basis at a local hospital.
+Ms. Prince's areas of interest include voice, gender-affirming voice and communication, dysphagia, aphasia, and cognitive communication.
 Ms. Prince has developed and continues to facilitate gender-affirming and Parkinson's related clinic groups in the Center for Communication Disorders.
 Clinical supervision is her primary role in the department, but she also teaches courses related to voice and anatomy & physiology.